terraform-google-modules/terraform-google-bigquery/README.md

 [examples](./examples/) directory.

 ## Features
-This module provisions a dataset and a table with an associated JSON schema.
+This module provisions a dataset and a list of tables with associated JSON schemas.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs